Jinjiang/vue-mark-display/README.md

 ![screenshot of export into PDF](pdf.png)

 You can print the slides simply by <kbd>CMD</kbd>+<kbd>P</kbd>.
 The page style has been automatically formated by [CSS page media](https://drafts.csswg.org/css-page/) & [fragmentation](https://drafts.csswg.org/css-break/) specs under the hook.
 Then just select "export to PDF" on the print dialog to finish it.
 That makes your slides easy to export and share on/off the internet.

+_Notice that when you print the slides, only current screen-displayed `stageBackground` meta info is active.
+So it would be applied to all pages of the exported PDF._